Torches

 Affiliate Links

 Note: There are affiliate links on this and (probably) most of the pages on my website.
 If you haven’t noticed, this site is AD and POPUP FREE!
 The affiliate links help to support this site, allowing me to avoid having a zillion of those annoying marketing tools littering the pages.
-If you purchase through my affiliate links, I receive a very small referral fee.
-I am not privy to any of your personal information – not even your name.
-Amazon and PepeTools assign me a code that basically says: Nancy generated this sale – that’s it.
+I receive a very small referral fee if you purchase through my affiliate links.
+I am not privy to your personal information – not even your name.
+Amazon and PepeTools assign me a code that says: Nancy generated this sale – that’s it.
 So, thank you for supporting this site by purchasing through my links.
 I hope it helps you on your jewelry-making journey!
-Nancy (Many times I link to other sites without receiving remuneration from them.
-This is because I feel this information is essential and want to share it with you.
-Most vendors do not offer any sort of assistance to content creators – a pretty crappy system, in my opinion!)
+Nancy (Many times, I link to other sites without receiving remuneration from them.
+I feel this information is essential and want to share it with you.
+Most vendors do not offer any assistance to content creators – a pretty crappy system, in my opinion!)

 What is a Torch?